andreybleme/andreybleme.github.io/_posts/2020-01-18-validate-user-email-domain-aws-cognito.markdown

 ---

 When using Cognito to manage authentication in your app, you can surely expect to get many things out of the box: SSO, an UI to users sign-in and sign-up, OpenID Connect, OAuth 2.0, SAML 2.0 and so on.
-Amoung so many configuration options, one very common need seems not to be possible: **validate your user e-mail domain** when signing-in or signing-up.
+Among so many configuration options, one very common need seems not to be possible: **validate your user e-mail domain** when signing-in or signing-up.

 If you simply want to make sure your users to authenticate using a specific email domain, such as "@yourcompany.com", you can't rely on any cognito ready to use feature, you have to implement this validation by yourself.

-Let's have a look on how we can easily validate user's email domains using a Lambda Function and some Cognito Userpool Triggers.
+Let's have a look at how we can easily validate user's email domains using a Lambda Function and some Cognito User pool Triggers.

 ### Overall solution

-First thing we'll do is to create a Lambda Function that will be triggered whenever a user sign-in or sign-up into our app.
-This Lambda Function will contain the validation code and will return a success callback if the user uses a valid email domain, or will return an error callback when the input user e-mail is from a undesired domain.
+The first thing we'll do is create a Lambda Function that will be triggered whenever a user sign-in or sign-up into our app.
+This Lambda function will contain the validation code and will return a success callback if the user uses a valid email domain, or will return an error callback when the input user e-mail is from an undesired domain.

-In order to trigger this Lambda Function whenever users sign-up, we'll create a trigger to our Cognito User Pool that will call the Lambda Function.
+To trigger this Lambda Function whenever users sign-up, we'll create a trigger to our Cognito User Pool that will call the Lambda Function.
 Cognito supports triggers for [many types of events](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools-working-with-aws-lambda-triggers.html?icmpid=docs_cognito_console), the event that we'll configure to trigger our action is the "Pre sign-up".
-It means that every time our Cognito User Pool receives the a sign-up event, we'll call our Lambda Function code.
+It means that every time our Cognito User Pool receives the sign-up event, we'll call our Lambda Function code.

 ### Creating the Lambda Function